 Neurocysticercosis is suspected in patients who live in or have come from developing countries and who have eosinophilic meningitis or unexplained seizures, cognitive or focal deficits, or personality changes.
 It is suggested by multiple calcified cystic lesions seen on CT or MRI; a contrast agent may enhance the lesions.
 Diagnosis requires serum and CSF serologic tests and occasionally cyst biopsy.

+Antihelminthic drugs are first-line therapy.
 Albendazole (7.5 mg/kg orally every 12 hours for 8 to 30 days; maximum daily dose, 800 mg) is the antihelminthic drug of choice.
 Alternatively, praziquantel 20 to 33 mg/kg orally 3 times a day may be given for 30 days.
 Dexamethasone 8 mg IV or orally once a day for the first 2 to 4 days may lessen the acute inflammatory response as the worms die.
-Antihelminthic therapy can cause serious morbidity in patients with a large number of cysts and may not help patients with a single cyst.
+If antihelminthic therapy results in the death of many organisms, the brain may swell significantly in patients with a large number of cysts, and antihelminthic therapy may not help patients with a single cyst.
 Treatment must be carefully individualized.

 Short- or long-term treatment with antiseizure drugs Drug Treatment of Seizures No single drug controls all types of seizures, and different patients require different drugs.
 Some patients require multiple drugs.
 (See also the practice guideline for the treatment of refractory... read more may be required.
 Surgical excision of cysts and ventricular shunts may also be required.